 - If you are not feeling anything, then you need to replace the spark plug.

-3. How To Check Spark Plug Fire Without Any Tool
+Step 3: Check If Lawn Mower Spark Plug Is Firing Without Any Tool

 This is how it works;